-In layman terms, this principle states that our brain prefers to pay attention to elements that are prominent or that emotionally resonate with us.
+This principle states that our brain prefers to pay attention to elements that are prominent or that emotionally resonate with us.

 But having said that, it is important for you, as a marketer, to recognize the relevant salience bias attributes for your customer and your brand.
-That’s the only way to be truly ‘Customer-Centric’.
+That’s the only way to be truly ‘Customer-Centric.’

-It becomes more relevant for Nike to recognize and use a customer’s gender over location to personalize their website home page; whereas it is more relevant for Netflix to recognize and use a customer’s location over gender.
+It becomes more relevant for Nike to recognize and use a customer’s gender over location to personalize their website home page, whereas it is more relevant for Netflix to recognize and use a customer’s location over gender.

 Action on website: Searches for a product, browses through various options available, and may hover over different items on a webpage for several minutes.
-Compares products based on price, product ratings, customer reviews etc. and then the customer decides to buy or drop-off.
+Compares products based on price, product ratings, customer reviews, etc., and then the customer decides to buy or drop off.

-Data: Capture the customer’s eyeball data (products both noticed and ignored), products searched for, viewed, added-to-cart, gender, geolocation, device type.
+Data: Capture the customer’s eyeball data (products both noticed and ignored), products searched for, viewed, added-to-cart, gender, geolocation, and device type.
 If it is a repeat customer – historical purchases, offline purchases, responses to marketing campaigns, etc.

-Actionable Personalization: Show relevant product recommendations on your home page and marketing campaigns across channels
+Show relevant product recommendations on your home page and marketing campaigns across channels

-- Using the customer’s past purchase data, abandoned cart data etc., you can personalize your home page to show relevant product recommendations
+- Using the customer’s past purchase data, abandoned cart data, etc., you can personalize your home page to show relevant product recommendations

 - Recognize what your customer enters in the search tab, his/her past searches and use this valuable information to show contextual product recommendations, educate this customer, show what other customers looking for the same product are buying